darkreapyre/itsacat/Codebooks/Analysis_Notes.md

 ## Overview
 After a model has been trained and before it can be leveraged in production, it must be tested.
 This testing process typically takes the form of:

-1. Checking how well ther moodel performs duing the training porocess:
+1. Checking how well the moodel performed duing the training porocess:
+    A good indication that the model performs well on the training data is to verify that the overall *Training Error* (Cost Function) decreases after every iteration of the forward propogation process.
+    If after the final epoch, the error is less than $0.01$, this generally shows that the training has been successful.

-2. Testing how well the model performs against simiular data.
+2. Testing how well the model performs against simiular data:
+    A good portice in machine learning is to create a subset of the training data keep it separate for testing.
+    This is typically refered to as a *hold-out*, *validation* or test set.
+By testing the model against this data, one can simlate
 3. Testing the model against previously unseen data.

 ## Data